-Culver-Stockton College is a private, religious school in a rural setting in Canton, Missouri.
-C-SC was founded in 1853 and now enrolls around 1,006 students a year, including 954 undergrads.
-C-SC offers on-campus housing for up to 850 students.
+Culver-Stockton College is a private, religious school in the rural setting of Canton, Missouri.
+C-SC was founded in 1853 and now enrolls around 932 students a year, which includes 879 undergraduate students.
+C-SC ensures on-campus housing for up to 850 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 50% of students stay on-campus and participate in campus events and social life.

 Interested in journalism or communications?
-C-SC students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+C-SC students can write for the campus newspaperor be a producer for the student-run television channel.

-Excited for Greek life?
-C-SC has fraternities and sororities.
+Interested in Greek life?
+C-SC has both fraternities and sororities.

 Planning to play sports?
 C-SC has many options for athletes.
 See them all and learn more about life at C-SC on the Student Life page.

 |Overall Acceptance Rate||93%|

 |Early Action Acceptance Rate||EA not offered|

 |Percent of Need Met||73.13%|